flyinglightspeck/FLSsAsProcesses/README.md

 To kill the running processes run `./decentralized_gen.sh -- kill`.
 Then run `bash nohup.kill.sh` on the primary node.

 The results of the experiment should be written in `/proj/nova-PG0/Nima/results`.
 This is just an example directory, yours will be slightly different depending on your naming scheme.

+## Acknowledgments

+This research was supported in part by the NSF grants IIS-2232382.
+We gratefully acknowledge CloudBank and CloudLab for the use of their resources.